-So, whether you’re looking to replace the stock Android video app or want to turn your device into a home theater, we have you covered.
-Download one of these Android video player apps today.
+So, whether you’re looking to replace the stock video player app on your phone, or want to turn a spare device into a home theater, try one of these Android video player apps.

 Another big aspect of MX Player is all the gestures.
 You can control almost everything right on the screen, without covering up your video content.
 It supports various gestures, swipes, or pinch to zoom.
 Fast forward, turn up the volume, pause, or change the aspect ratio all with ease.

 MX supports color-coded subtitles, and you can even lock the app so kids can watch a movie without messing anything up, closing the app, or opening other apps.
 If it doesn’t have the codec you need, download some of the many MX codec packs from the Play Store.
 This app is highly recommended.

 Next, we wanted to recommend something a little different than your average VLC video player.
 If you’ve never tried AllCast, you’re missing out.
 AllCast specializes in sending all your locally stored content or videos to basically any and every smart device in your home.
 Stream and watch videos on your Roku, XBox, Chromecast, Android TV device, and most smart TV’s released in the last few years.

 This supports most codecs, and will basically let you “cast” any video file (or photo) from your phone or tablet to a wide array of devices you might own.
 So while it’s not your typical video player app, it plays a little of everything, everywhere.
 The free version only gives you 5 minutes of video, but the paid version is unlimited.

 Of course, we have to recommend VLC Player, which is actually the video player I use every single day.
 VLC is one of the most popular video players in the PC world, and they have a pretty great Android app too.